linda-seiter/challenge-5-articles-without-sqlalchemy-080323-update/README.md

 - `Article property author`
   - Returns the author object for that article
   - Must be of type `Author`
+  - Authors **can be changed** after the article object is initialized
 - `Article property magazine`
   - Returns the magazine object for that article
   - Must be of type `Magazine`
+  - Magazines **can be changed** after the article object is initialized

 #### Author